 The secret to effective remote working teams is communication.
 With the technology and high-speed connectivity options available today, it shouldn’t make a difference whether colleagues are working in the same office – or in completely different continents – with collaborative tools and a stable internet connection, productive meetings and workflows can still take place.

-And with a simple solution like Skype, or a comprehensive service like Angage’s web and video conferencing solution, online meetings and discussions can be even more productive than in-office meetings (that often delve into chatter and snacks, instead of remaining focused on the agenda).
+And with a simple solution like Skype, a comprehensive service like Angage’s web and video conferencing solution, or a remote work solution like eXo, online meetings and discussions can be even more productive than in-office meetings (that often delve into chatter and snacks, instead of remaining focused on the agenda).

 Dropbox | Google Drive